sbangalore/sbangalore.github.io/_posts/2019-11-20-cheatsheet-for-unix-commands.md

 ---
 This is a quick cheatsheet for relevant UNIX and VIM commands!

 A couple of notes: first, you can access the Terminal through your UNIX computer.
 Second, when I say or, it means that there are 2 equivalent commands, not that you should type or.
-For example, you can move to the home directory using one of two commands: <span style="color:blue">cd</span> or <span style="color:blue">cd~</span>.
+For example, you can move to the home directory using one of two commands: [cd](http://man7.org/linux/man-pages/man1/cd.1p.html) or [cd~](http://man7.org/linux/man-pages/man1/cd.1p.html).
 You should not type <span style="color:blue">cd or cd~</span> into the terminal.

 **Basic Navigation**